 Florida SHOTS Blog

-Accurately maintaining your VFC inventory is vital to your participation in the program.
-During our live webinars this month, we will demonstrate how to generate the "Aging Vaccine Report" to identify vaccines that have expired or will be expiring, and reporting wasted and returned vaccines (including expired flu doses).
-We will also discuss the most common errors that can cause discrepancies with the “Shots Recorded” totals.
-Click below to register!
+Accurately maintaining your Vaccines for Children (VFC) inventory is vital to your participation in the program.
+During this live webinar, we will demonstrate how to complete inventory adjustments to report wasted/expired vaccines, vaccine transfers and generate the "Aging Vaccine Report" to identify vaccines that have expired or will be expiring.
+We will also review the Shots Recorded Report to touch on the most common errors that can cause inventory discrepancies.